 53) Any car which causes or is involved in three cautions in a single race may be sent to the pits for adjustments or for the remainder of all or part of the event.
 Any car not in competition and considered hazardous to other competitors will be sent to the pits.
 After making necessary repairs or adjustments so that car can keep up with the competition, the car may return to the race.
 No repairs can be made on the track at any time.

-54) Any car making repairs or corrections on the track shall be penalized 1 lap.
+54) Any car making repairs or corrections on the track shall be penalized 1 lap and sent to the pits.

 55) Cars that delay a realignment will be placed at the rear of the line up or sent to the pits.